4-H for ALL!

 - 4-H clubs have five or more youth who are support ted by 4-H leaders, teachers and/or Extension staff.
 4-H members always have a special leadership role.
 Some clubs have 4-H members elected by their peers to hold officer roles.
 Other clubs may have a more relaxed youth leadership component where member all share in decision making without formal officer roles.

 - 4-H club meetings include: getting to know other members, youth making decisions about activities, planning and doing community service projects, sharing ideas, recreation and having fun.

 - 4-H is for the whole family where youth and adults come together to learn new things, meet new friends and have fun.
 Parents/guardians are encouraged to participate and attend meetings with their children.
 Adults help by volunteering time and sharing talents.
 For example: driving members to activities, supporting project learning, chaperoning and being a positive role model.

 - Find the club that fits your style, location, and schedule: List of Winnebago County 4-H Clubs

-5. Select the project(s) that you are interested in for the year.
-The project guide below lists all of the projects available in Winnebago County.
+The project listing and guide below lists all of the projects available in Winnebago County.

-- Project Guide
+- Project List / Project Guide

 - Youth in 3rd – 13th grade can select any project(s).
-It is suggested that youth in 3rd and 4th grade enroll in the Exploring project.
+It is suggested that youth in 3rd and 5th grade enroll in the Exploring project.